 This wasn’t ideal.

-Because I’ve tried out the Qatar Airways A380 First Class cabin in the past (and didn’t think it was particularly special) and because I know how good Qatar Airways Business Class can be, I wasn’t overly keen to pay the 115,000 miles needed for this award but, with award availability being what it was, I had little choice.
+Because I’ve tried out the Qatar Airways A380 First Class cabin in the past (and didn’t think it was particularly special) and because I know how good Qatar Airways Business Class can be, I wasn’t overly keen to pay the 115,000 miles needed for this award but, with award availability being what it was, I didn’t have much choice.

 Fortunately, in the months between my award booking and my flight, Business Class awards became available and I gave up my First Class seat on the Perth – Doha flight for a seat in the Business Class cabin.